-FROM: , Appraiser

-Sponsor Name:

-Project Location:

-Project No:

-Section 811 Only: Proj.
-Type/# of Sites: # of Units per Sites: Site Control OR Site Identified

-The subject application has been reviewed and comments are as follows:

-NOTES: 1) If the Section 811 Sponsor did not submit either evidence of site control or an identified site, the application must be rejected.
-2) If the Section 811 Sponsor has control of a single site, and the site control documentation is not acceptable, it can still receive points for Criterion 3(a) below.
-However, if the Sponsor submits a scattered site application, the site control documentation must be acceptable for all sites and all sites must be approvable in order for the application to receive points for Criterion 3(a) below and remain in Category A for selection purposes.
-Otherwise, the application will be placed in Category B for selection purposes and remain in the competition as long as the Sponsor indicated in Exhibit 4(d)(xi) that it is willing to locate an alternate site.

-1. The number of units and bedroom sizes are marketable.
+MEMOR.
+ANDUM FOR: Supervisory Project Manager FROM: , Appraiser SUBJE CT: Technic al Processing Review and Findings Memorandum Proje or Name: ct Location: ct No: Secti on 811 Only: Proj.
+Type/# of Sites: # of Units per Sites: Site Control OR Site Identified The s cation has been reviewed and comments are as evidence of application has control documentation for Criteric scattered simust be accessapprovable in Criterion 3 (purposes.
+Category B frompetition If the Section 811 Sponsor did not submit either site control or an identified site, the must be rejected.
+2) If the Section 811 Sponsor of a single site, and the site control on is not acceptable, it can still receive points on 3(a) below.
+However, if the Sponsor submits a te application, the site control documentation eptable for all sites and all sites must be an order for the application to receive points for a) below and remain in Category A for selection otherwise, the application will be placed in for selection purposes and remain in the as long as the Sponsor indicated in Exhibit at it is willing to locate an alternate site.
+1. The number o of units and bedroom sizes are marketable.
+Yes No Comments: -

+nnical Process ect No ing - Valuatior n) - continued

-2. For Section 202 applications and Section 811 applications with site control only: is the site located in a floodway, Coastal High Hazard Area, and/or within the designated Coastal Barrier Resources System (Coastal Barrier Resources Act, as amended)?
+with site con Coastal High Coastal Barra Act, as amend identified 1 ntrol only: is Hazard Area, ier Resources ded), or is the OO-year floodp ns and Section 811 applications the site located in a floodway, and/or within the designated System (Coastal Barrier Resources e site located in the FEMA lain, yet the community has been icipate in the Flood Insurance

 Yes No N/A (811 site identified)

 Section 202: If Yes, the application must be rejected.

-Section 811: If Yes, the site must be rejected and the application shall receive 0 points for Criterion 3(a) below and be placed in Category B for selection purposes provided the Sponsor indicated a willingness to locate an alternate site.
+application and be placed shall receive d in Category : site must be rejected and the O points for Criterion 3(a) belo B for selection purposes provide llingness to locate an alternate

+Comments:

-3. For Section 202 applications and Section 811 applications with site control only: the proposed site is located inside the 100-year floodplain (or, if a critical action, the 500year floodplain) and/or, if a new construction project, the proposed site is located in a wetland.
+ns and Section 811 applications

+the 100-year year floodpla floodplain (o: e proposed site is located insider, if a critical action, the 500 f a new construction project, the a wetland.

 Yes No If Yes, initiate the 8-step process.

+Comments:

+Comments: